FOLLOWING JESUS CHRIST

-At a point, many of those who had embraced Jesus as their Saviour went back and walked with Him no more because of His teaching (John 6:60-66).
+At a point, many of those who had embraced Jesus before went back and walked with Him no more because of His teaching (John 6:60-66).

 You are not following the Lord Jesus Christ if you don’t totally believe and accept all that Jesus has said or taught about Himself and about everything else whether in person while on earth or through His early apostles.

 Second, Following Jesus is taking Jesus as your ultimate Standard or Model in everything:

 A model is simply someone worthy of imitation.
 Following Jesus speaks of accepting and regarding Christ as your ultimate Standard, Model and Example to imitate in everything.

 You cannot be a disciple of Christ if you are not willing to conform wholly to Christ’s example in living, and in suffering and dying also, if need be (Philip.
 3:10).